Can You Sue If You Fall on Ice?

 • Hospital and chiropractic bills

-• Medical supply expenses (such as paying for prescription drugs or crutches)
+• Medical supply expenses

 • Proof of lost income

-• Testimonials of your pain and suffering
+• Testimonials of pain and suffering

 Consulting with Insurance Companies